Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

 ## Order of Precedence

-Configuration values use the following order of precedence:
+Configuration values use the following order of precedence (where 1 is the highest):

 1. Corporate rule (e.g., expired license overrides `contrast.assess.enable`)
 2. Specific environmental variable